-The first Optiver Foundation Scholars will begin their studies at Oxford in October 2023.
+The next Optiver Foundation Scholars will begin their studies at Oxford in October 2024, and will be the second cohort of the scholarship scheme.
 Scholars will join the Departments of Statistics, Computer Science, Physics, Chemistry and Engineering Science, or the Mathematical Institute, and will receive full financial support to cover their course fees, as well as a a grant for living costs.
 The donation will also enable the provision of tailored induction activities, mentoring and on-course support for the scholars.

 Thanks to the generosity of the Optiver Foundation, Oxford will also develop and pilot a new way of assessing the socio-economic background of international applicants.
 This will ensure that the funding provided through the new Optiver Foundation Scholarship Programme is finely targeted at eligible offer-holders who are most in need of financial support.
 Key findings from this pilot will be used to inform future scholarship programme development at the University.